KJafro/COM_519_Kurt/COM519report.md

 The registration and login forms include validation which brings up error depending on the problems such as Incorrect E-mail/Password, it also alerts the user that the webpage is loading after logging in and would the user would need to press 'OK' to continue.
 The 'Entries' page has the ability to view the different pages using pagination.

+I thought about including the ability to add new profiles (doctors) but I feel this was unnecessary and just included the 3 doctors.

 ## Database Design
 In the database there are 4 tables which include bodyfat, entries, profiles, users.
 ![!bmicalc](/public/images/collections.PNG)